hijoput4/SharingWare/readme.md

 ### 7- Need advanced tools for my switch games.

-    Use: https://github.com/dezem/SAK    -good for changing formats of games from nsp to xci and vice versa.
+    Use: https://github.com/dezem/SAK    -good for changing formats of games from nsp to xci and vice versa and removing firmware barriers (when the game wants a minimum firmware to launch)

 ### 8- Need switch firmwares.